-- G-S.1.
-Identification.
-All equipment, except weights and separate parts necessary to the measurement process but not having any metrological effect, shall be clearly and permanently marked for the purposes of identification with the following information: - (a) the name, initials, or trademark of the manufacturer or distributor; - (b) a model designation that positively identifies the pattern or design of the device; - (c) the model designation shall be prefaced by the term "Model," "Type," or "Pattern."
+G-S.1.
+Identification. - All equipment, except weights and separate parts necessary to the measurement process but not having any metrological effect, shall be clearly and permanently marked for the purposes of identification with the following information:

+(a) the name, initials, or trademark of the manufacturer or distributor;

+(b) a model designation that positively identifies the pattern or design of the device;

+(c) the model designation shall be prefaced by the term "Model," "Type," or "Pattern."
 These terms may be followed by the term "Number" or an abbreviation of that word.
-The abbreviation for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.) [Nonretroactive January 1, 2003] (Added 2000)
+The abbreviation for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.).
+The abbreviation for the word "Model" shall be "Mod" or "Mod."

+[Nonretroactive January 1, 2003] (Added 2000) (Amended 2001)